open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

 ### 2. Instrument your application

-To instrument your project or your servers you simply have to declare the provided `jar` file in your JVM arguments as a valid `javaagent`.
+To instrument your project or your servers you simply have to declare the provided `jar` file in your JVM arguments as a valid `-javaagent:`.

 We assume that your `${M2_REPO}` env variable is properly setted.
 Don't forget to replace the `{version}` placeholder in the following commands.